wuke32767/CelesteReverseHelper/README.md

 Contains something I have made for myself and something I have not yet completed and something I have given up.

 [![omg this embed looks so cool](https://gamebanana.com/mods/embeddables/460304?type=large)](https://gamebanana.com/mods/460304)

+Do not copy any part of it, as it may be too chaotic.

+If you have confidence in yourself (and me), then feel free to do whatever you want.

+i am full of confidence in myself btw.